-Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.
+Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 The signs and symptoms of pulmonary hypertension develop slowly.
 You may not notice them for months or even years.
 Symptoms get worse as the disease progresses.